Lokshidha/IIT_B/readme.md

 💡 **Monetization and Analytics:**
 Unlock premium features, enjoy an ad-free experience, and receive insightful analytics based on user feedback.
 Your journey with CityDiscover is not just exploration; it's an evolving adventure.

+### " For your information , youre kindly requested to use your own HERE plugin , chatgpt api key as it is confidential to share with. "

 ### To create an llm powered tourism assistant